-Burgoon received her bachelor’s degree from Oberlin College and her doctorate in physiology from Ohio State University.
+Burgoon received her bachelor’s degree from Oberlin College, a master’s degree from California State University, Northridge, and her doctorate in physiology from The Ohio State University.

 Burgoon enjoys communicating with students about the value of science and the scientific method.
 She strives to take the mystery out of translational science and science policy to make it more accessible to those who want to understand and implement it.